tincerti/tincerti.github.io/_pages/data.md

     <li> Coming soon </li>
   </ul>
   </details>

+- **J_NPO**: A dataset of all subsidies and contracts from the Japanese government to nonprofit organizations (NPOs) from 2011 - 2021, including the agency or ministry which provided the subsidy or made the purchase, the NPO that received the subsidy or contract, and the value of the subsidy or contract.

-- *Procurement* (with Hikaru Yamagishi): A dataset of all products procured from the private sector by the Japanese government from 2003 - 2018, including the agency or ministry which made the purchase, the company the product was purchased from, and the value of the contract.
+- **J_Procurement** (with Hikaru Yamagishi): A dataset of all products procured from the private sector by the Japanese government from 2003 - 2018, including the agency or ministry which made the purchase, the company the product was purchased from, and the value of the contract.

 ## Software